In vivo tracking of bioluminescent markers of circadian rhythms in behaving animals

 Developing an animal model for the study of fatigue

 Fatigue is estimated to cost US employers more than $100 billion a year.
 Our prior research funded by the NIH National Cancer Institute tested if cytokines act on the circadian clock to cause cancer-related fatigue.
 This led to our research funded by the National Institute of Nursing Research attempting to develop an animal model of fatigue based on inflammation.
-We are studying how the brain changes in the state of fatigue with the goal of using this understanding to test and develop new treatments.
+We are interested in how the brain changes in the state of fatigue with the goal of using this understanding to test and develop new treatments.

 Studies of circadian clock coupling among hepatocytes

-We have just finished studying circadian rhythms in the liver using primary hepatocyte cultures.
+We have recently finished studying circadian rhythms in the liver using primary hepatocyte cultures.
 The goal of this research was to determine if and how cells in the liver show circadian clock coupling.
 This work was funded by the National Science Foundation.
 We discovered that liver cells show weak local coupling.